Mr. FAF and I are in debt. We’re still trying to pay off the mortgage on our primary residence.

 He has improved his cooking skills a great deal since.
 But both of us know that what we make is just edible, can fill us up, and is rarely delicious.
 We can get by with what we manage to cook.
-What’s made at Asian restaurants, however, is delicious yet complicated to make.
+What’s made at Asian restaurants, however, is delicious and complicated to make.

 2. We just don’t want to cook.

-Sometimes the reason is that we’re just too lazy to cook.
+Sometimes the reason is simply that we’re just too lazy to cook.
 I feel guilty saying this, but it’s true.
 It’s Friday.
 I get home from work feeling tired and entitled after sitting at the same desk in the same office for five days.